 One of Shiga's major festivals featuring thirteen ornate floats displayed and paraded around central Otsu over two days before Sports Day, a national holiday around Oct.
 10. The first day of the festival has the floats parked and displayed on the streets and lit up at night (Yoimiya).
 The second day is the festival climax with a procession of all the floats highlighted by performances by karakuri mechanical dolls on the floats.
 Also see my YouTube video.

 Omi Shrine is dedicated to Emperor Tenji who moved the capital to Otsu in 667.
-The shrine also holds the annual karuta card festival in Jan. and yabusame horseback archery on Nov.
-3. Emperor Tenji/Tenchi also produced Japan's first clock which was a water clock.
+The shrine also holds the annual karuta card festival in Jan. and yabusame horseback archery on the first Sunday in June at 12:30 pm.
+Emperor Tenji/Tenchi also produced Japan's first clock which was a water clock.
 The shrine has a replica of this clock as well as a clock museum with thousands of clocks on display.
 MAP

 Katata is on the west shore of Lake Biwa in Otsu and most noted for the Ukimido Floating Temple (Mangetsu-ji).
 This temple jutting into the lake is famous as one of the Omi Hakkei (Eight Views of Omi) and thus one of Shiga's most scenic views, even today despite the concrete (instead of wooden) stilts.
 Katata also has a number of monuments including the Biwako Aika (Lake Biwa Elegy) song monument.
 Katata is also on the west end of the Biwako Ohashi Bridge.
 MAP